serkanalgur/cmb2-field-faiconselect/README.md

   ```
   After that jQuery Font Picker plugin handle the select.

   Aslo you can use predefined array for Font Awesome.
 I created a function with this addon to use in `options_cb`.
-Function called as `returnFaPre`.
+Function called as `returnRayFaPre`.

 ```php
 $cmb->add_field( array(